demml/rusty-logger/Readme.md

 | `json_config`  | `JsonCofig`  | `None` |
 | `json_config.flatten`  | Whether to flatten any passed fields  | `True` |

+## Constraints
+Due to some limitations with how time can be formatted within the `tracing` library, `Rusty-Logger` implements UTC time only.
+In addition, because `Rusty-Logger` calls `Rust` directly, it's not currently possible to pull the specific line number where logging takes place unless python is directly used (if you're even interested in this feature :smile:).
+If you'd like to see these features (line number and time formatting) implemented, and you want to contribute, please see the [contributing](https://github.com/thorrester/rusty-logger/blob/main/CONTRIBUTING.md) guide.

 ## Additional Metadata